macarthur-lab/tx_annotation/README.md

 Note that unless the variant file you're using is already available as HT that's been vep'd in Hail, we recommend running VEP since the pext code uses the nested VEP format for calculation.

 This is how to import the file into Hail, define the variant field, vep, and write the MT.
 Note that this VEP configuration will also annotate with LOFTEE v.1.0

+0 - At the top of your script specify `from tx_annotation import *` which will start a Hail environment, and import necessary parts of the gnomAD repository.

 1 - Import file as a table
 ```python